 After visiting Book Online, if the course is still indicated then it is still available for booking.
 If it is no longer there it means it is sold out or Book Online has closed.
 Any questions about not finding a course please email the InterSoccer Office.

 “How do I reserve a place on the course?”

 Please go to BOOK ONLINE NOW & follow the instructions on how to register.
-If you are still not sure, please click on the following PDFs:

 “I am having problems using the Book Online, what should I do?”